-In any case, Kardeş Hotel was an excellent choice.
-The hotel is comfortable, clean and it offers good breakfast.
+In any case, the Kardeş Hotel was an excellent choice.
+It’s comfortable, clean and it offers a good breakfast.
 If I ever go back to Bursa again, I will most likely choose this same hotel.

-Obviously, as I was never before in Bursa, I did not know whether the hotel’s location was good or not.
+Obviously, as I was in Bursa never before, I didn’t know whether the hotel’s location was good or not.
 It turned out to be the perfect choice.
 I arrived to Bursa’s main bus station and I took a taxi to the hotel.
-I could have taken public transport but I was not in the mood to investigate which mini-bus to take from the station to the centre.
+I could’ve taken public transport, but I wasn’t in mood to investigate which mini-bus to take from the station to the centre.
 Anyhow, the road from the bus station to the city centre goes to Kent Meydani and from there you go in different directions.
 I arrived to the hotel in less than 10 minutes.

 So, if you want to have a drink, the only option is to buy a beer and have it in your hotel room.

 Kent Meydani is, more or less, at the limit of central Bursa.
 It takes approximately 10-15 minutes of gentle walk to arrive to the historic area.
 So, from the hotel I walked along rather elegant Fevzi Çakmak Street every day.

 The same as in all other Turkish cities, important and centrally located streets are full of shops and restaurants.
 Even if you don’t intend to buy anything, it’s still very interesting to see the variety of goods on offer.